Safety on the Fly: Constructing Robust Safety Filters via Policy Control Barrier Functions at Runtime: (Robust) Policy Control Barrier Functions

-\section{Robust Policy Control Barrier Functions}
+\section{\react{(Robust)} Policy Control Barrier Functions}

-To address the above two challenges, we leverage the insight from \cite{so2024train} that~\glspl{cbf} can be constructed by deriving the policy value function through the evaluation of \emph{any} policy.
-Rather than approximating the policy value function with an~\gls{nn} as in \cite{so2024train}, we propose an alternative that avoids \glspl{nn} by instead performing a finite-horizon numerical approximation.
-We further extend this approach to the robust case and introduce Robust Policy~\glspl*{cbf}~(RPCBFs).
-We begin by revisiting the formulation of \glspl{pcbf} and describe our extensions.
+To address the above challenges, we leverage the insight from~\cite{so2024train} that~\glspl{cbf} can be constructed by deriving the policy value function through the evaluation of \emph{any} policy.
+Rather than approximating the policy value function with an~\gls{nn} as in \cite{so2024train}, we propose a real-time approximation that avoids \glspl{nn} and can be derived \hh{at runtime} through a finite-horizon numerical approximation.
+We further extend this approach to the robust case and introduce \glspl{rpcbf} and subsequently propose a sampling-based approximation that can be derived \hh{at runtime}.
+Next, we revisit the formulation of \glspl*{pcbf} and describe our extensions and approximations.

-\subsection{Constructing \acrshortpl*{cbf} via Policy Evaluation}
+\subsection{Constructing \acrshortpl{cbf} via Policy Evaluation}

-Based on~\cite{so2024train}, we first derive the \gls*{pcbf} formulation for the undisturbed system in~\eqref{eq:undisturbed_system}.
+Based on~\cite{so2024train}, we first derive the \gls{pcbf} formulation for the undisturbed system in~\eqref{eq:undisturbed_system}.
 Assume that the avoid set~$\cA$ can be described as the super-level set of a function $h: \cX \rightarrow \bR$ (e.g., the negative distance to the constraint):

-We denote by $\vx_t^\pi$ the resulting state at time~$t$ when starting from the initial state $\vx_0$ and following policy~$\pi : \cX \rightarrow \cU$.
+\hh{Note that $h(\vx) > 0$ for states that are already in the failure set, whereas $B(\vx) > 0$ for states from which failure is inevitable in the future under the given dynamics and input constraints.
+In the absence of input constraints, $h$ and $B$ may coincide.} We denote by $\vx_t^\pi$ the resulting state at time~$t$ when starting from the initial state $\vx_0$ and following policy~$\pi : \cX \rightarrow \cU$.
 Furthermore, we define the \emph{maximum-over-time} value function for the undisturbed system in~\eqref{eq:undisturbed_system} as

 As stated in~\cite[Theorem 1]{so2024train}, the \emph{policy value function}~$\V^{h,\pi}_\infty$ is a~\gls*{cbf} for the undisturbed system in~\eqref{eq:undisturbed_system} for any~$\pi$, since $\V^{h,\pi}_\infty$ satisfies the following two inequalities $\forall \vx \in \cX$